olleharstedt/olleharstedt.github.io/_posts/2020-11-09-how-do-we-talk.markdown

 What is a language game?
 A point of view on language and human interaction.
 Status is one language game that matters a lot when talking about technology.
 Different words carry different status.

 Appeal to authority, external or internal.
 "Trust the framework, they know what's idiomatic."
 Or, "trust me, I have lots of experience, I know what's best."

+## A dialogue

+-- Since we use framework F, we should follow the idioms and design patterns present in that framework.

+-- But F is really old.
+It's programmed in language P. I think we should apply design patterns that are more modern and has developed in language P since F was made.

+-- But then we will have inconsistency in our code-base.

+-- Yes, but it's better to have good and bad code, than only bad code.
+This is the only way to improve the code incrementally.

+-- I'm not sure.
+Won't that increase the barrier to entry for new developers and make the code harder to maintain longterm?

 Similar topics: Personality types.